-Here’s everything you need to know about the cryptocurrency, including what Ether is worth today, what Ethereum is, ETH price predictions and when Ethereum 2.0 releases are expected.
+Here’s everything you need to know about Ethereum, including what Ether is, today’s price, ETH price predictions and when Ethereum 2.0 releases are expected.

 What is Ethereum?